 However, as of today, we don’t believe that the safety profiles of most synthetic nootropic compounds are well-established enough to warrant recommendation.

 Even for those interested in biohacking by all means, it makes sense to start with herbal nootropic compounds from a risk assessment perspective.
 If one can achieve the desired cognitive effect without taking on additional risk, it makes logical sense to do so.

 Are These Herbal Nootropics As Potent as Adderall?

-The subjective focus and concentration benefits one achieves from an exogenous compound will all depend on the individual.
+The subjective focus and concentration benefits one achieves from a supplement or medication will all depend on the individual.
 Every person responds slightly differently to every compound.
 However as a general rule, most herbal nootropics aren’t as powerful as Adderall.

-Because Adderall is an amphetamine, it’s one of the most stimulating compounds that can be used on a daily basis.
+Because Adderall is an amphetamine, it’s one of the most stimulating compounds that can be attained legally.
 Just because it can be, and often is prescribed for daily use in the U.S., doesn’t mean that it should be in our opinion.
-We encourage users of Adderall to speak with their doctor about alternatives that may be safer for long-term use.
-It’s ultimately up to the patient to decide how much risk they are willing to take to achieve nootropic effect.

 There are also a host of nootropic technologies being developed recently like Neuralink, and these hardware devices, while still nascent, may in five years be able to target cognitive function in novel ways not achievable through supplementation.